akojo/clutch/README.md

 Whenever the underlying sqlite3 API returns anything else than success for a call, Clutch throws an error with the sqlite3 error message as message.

-## Missing values, NULLs and nils
+## Missing values, *NULL*s and nils

-There any many ways to handle mapping SQL NULLs into host language and vice versa.
-Clutch takes the approach that whenever `nil` would mean "missing value" in Lua, it is mapped to SQL `NULL`.
+There any many ways to handle mapping SQL *NULL*s into host language and vice versa.
+Clutch takes the approach that whenever `nil` would mean "missing value" in Lua, it is mapped to SQL *NULL*.

-This means that missing parameter values in all different methods of parameter binding are converted to SQL NULLs.
-So, if you omit or misspell a table key, misspell an interpolated variable name or omit some of the arguments from a vararg call, a `NULL` is bound to the parameter in question.
+This means that missing parameter values in all different methods of parameter binding are converted to SQL *NULL*s.
+So, if you omit or misspell a table key, misspell an interpolated variable name or omit some of the arguments from a vararg call, a *NULL* is bound to the parameter in question.

-Also if an SQL query returns `NULL` for some column in a row, the resulting table won't have a value for a key with that name.
+Also if an SQL query returns *NULL* for some column in a row, the resulting table won't have a value for a key with that name.

 The result of all this is that any row returned by a query is valid parameter